Teak Oil is a blend of natural oils which penetrate the wood to protect and enhance the grain, leaving an attractive natural finish.

 DEBUG INFO Off:string(19) "2023-08-25 15:01:00" On:string(19) "2023-08-28 15:01:00" Current:string(19) "2023-12-04 10:50:30" Var:bool(true)

 About Teak Oil

-Teak Oil can be used to seal and protect unfinished or bare wood and to also maintain wood on an ongoing basis.
-Ideal for garden furniture; treating your furniture with Teak Oil will help prevent it from weathering as it holds UV protection agents which slows down the greying process of not just teak, but all other interior, and exterior wood.
-If this has happened to your garden furniture already, you can use our Garden Furniture Restoration Kit to restore the attractive honey colour to the teak.
+Our clear Teak Oil can be used to seal and protect unfinished or bare wood and also to maintain wood on an ongoing basis.
+Ideal for garden furniture; treating your furniture with Teak Oil will help prevent it from weathering as it holds UV protection agents which slow down the greying process of not just teak, but all other interior, and exterior wood.
+If this has happened to your garden furniture already, you can use our Teak Care Kit to restore the attractive honey colour to the teak.